 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

 Modern languages (French and Spanish) placements

 The Professional Training placement is one of the reasons for our very high employment rates in the School of Literature and Languages.
-Professional Training is compulsory, be it in the form of a work placement or a study period abroad.
-We acknowledge its essential role in our degrees by awarding 120 credits for it which, while not counting towards your final degree classification, appear in the final university transcript alongside your academic module marks.
+Professional Training is compulsory in this course, be it in the form of a work placement or a study period abroad.

 During your first year